arijitdasgupta/zig_sdl_gpu/README.md

 # SDL GPU Shader Playground in Zig

 A simple GPU rendering pipeline using SDL3's GPU API and Zig.
+Fork it and play with shaderz.

 ## Features